01273 524000

 info@arkafunerals.co.uk

 As part of our team at ARKA Original Funerals, we are proud to include experienced and gifted celebrants.
-We are unique in this respect too.

 Our celebrants not only create beautiful and personal funeral ceremonies, they are also trained and experienced in every practical aspect of organising a funeral ceremony and are fully committed to our ethos of ecological awareness.
-They were carefully chosen to be ARKA celebrants and most have been part of our team for many years.
+They were carefully chosen to be ARKA celebrants and many have been part of our team for years.

-Please meet our ARKA celebrants:
+Please meet our ARKA celebrants (in alphabetical order):

 Li Mills, who is also one of our funeral arrangers, brings a warmth and honesty that is very much appreciated by families she has supported.
 She comes from a teaching background but is also very involved in the Death Doula movement and leads various local choirs.
 Very skilled in so many areas and very much part of the community here in Brighton.